 It’s certainly a well-travelled country, with a well-established tourism industry, and yet its charm and attraction remain completely intact.
-Whether you’re after a perfect Mediterranean summer or an exciting winter escape, planning a trip to Italy is at the top of many people’s lists.
+Whether you’re after a perfect Mediterranean summer, checking out the landmarks in Rome or an exciting winter escape, planning a trip to Italy is at the top of many people’s lists.

 How to Plan a Trip to Italy: Before You Go

 Italy’s seasons are relatively predictable, with summer between June and August being the hottest and most popular time to visit the country.
 During this time, prices go up, the beaches are crowded and queues at many of the tourist sights are long.

 However, Italy’s Alps and Dolomites region see their high season in late December to March when skiing is in full swing.